zmike/zmike.github.io/_posts/2022-06-07-returning.md

 }
 ```

-I just saw Big Triangle reaching for a phone, probably to call the police for , so let's
+I just saw Big Triangle reaching for a phone, probably to call the police regarding illegal amounts of compiler horseplay, so let's move on so I can maybe finish this before I get hauled off.

+The only remaining issue now is

+## FFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
+Look, there's a reason why [entire blog posts](http://jason-blog.jlekstrand.net/2018/10/transform-feedback-is-terrible-so-why.html) are devoted to the awfulness of XFB.

+It's bad.

+Really bad.

+I'm not going to go deep into the changes required